gdaverdin/bioinfo/Lab-6-:-Loops-and-Lazyness.md

     -rw-rw---- 1 aharkess jlmlab  58M Oct 19 13:56 chr19.fa
     -rw-rw---- 1 aharkess jlmlab 5.9M Oct 19 13:57 USCS_hg19_chr19.genes.gtf

 To run FASTQC on both of our fastq files in one fell swoop, we can write a loop.
+Let me show you an example first, then we can break it down afterwards.

     #!/bin/bash
     for i in *.fq